paulbrzeski/afternote/README.md

 ## About
 The name is derived from the Latin words Scripto (Write) and Mentem (Mind).

 This is my own spin on a note taking application with cloud sync features.
-If it works well, I might add some diagramming and drawing features for brainstorms, UI mockups, ERD/DFD/UML, concept drawings, etc.
+If it works well, I might add some diagramming and drawing features for brainstorms, UI mockups, ERD/DFD/UML, SPF30+, etc.

 ## Planned features (in development order)
-- Import from XML.
+- Import from Evernotes' export.
 - Sync to cloud using Google Drive API, https://developers.google.com/drive/v3/web/appdata
 - Desktop application using Electron, https://electron.atom.io/
 - Markdown and Image embedding support, live WYSIWYG and code editing